ishanjain28/s3-mongo-backup/README.md

 # Changelog

-    2.0.0 -> Uses MongoDB Connection URI directly, instead of asking for individual values of username, database name, password and database host.
+    2.0.5 -> using double quote to protect args password and archive 2.0.4 -> add --quiet configuration, use spawn instead of exec 2.0.3 -> Optimize AWSSetup function and fix update is not a function error 2.0.0 -> Uses MongoDB Connection URI directly, instead of asking for individual values of username, database name, password and database host.